langdoc/elan-gt-api/README.md

 ## Example files

 The file `examples/input_from_elan.xml` is formatted as what ELAN sends to the application as a POST request. `examples/output_to_elan.xml` illustrates how the file (apparently) should be formatted in order to be put back into ELAN.

-The file `demo.py` contains a test application which actually works, although it doesn't really do anything, it just sends back to ELAN the kind of file it assumes.
-So as the example file looks like this:
+The example ELAN file looks like this:

 ![](images/elan_tier_structure.png)